 As the AI specialist and futurist Hans Moravec states, when we die:

 We lose our ties to physical reality, but, in the space of all possible worlds, that cannot be the end.
 Our consciousness continues to exist in some of those, and we will always find ourselves in worlds where we exist and never in ones where we don’t.
 (1998)

 In principle, this is by definition the case.
 The consciousness is the perceptual reality, the world hologram.
-In the universe of all possible worlds, there has to be one in which my world hologram is somehow reproduced.
+In the universe of all possible worlds, there has to be one in which my world hologram is somehow reproduced, and goes on.

 Without question such a next world is fantastically unlikely, but that makes no odds.
 In the space of all possible worlds it must occur, as Moravec states.
 It is real because all possibilities exist in the quantum universe.

 This is very good news.
 There is a logical explanation for immortality.
 So we need not fear the annihilation which makes life meaningless.
 But this also makes real sense of karma in the ancient meaning.

 The world we are living in now is mostly very stable, but the opposite applies in the jump to the next world.
 Absolutely anything could be reality in the next lifetime.
 The only certainty is your world hologram.
 Logically, therefore, all the tendencies in reality defined by your world hologram, the karma, will define the nature of this next world.